sebastienros/memoryleak/README.md

 #### Eternal references

-Even though the garbage collector does a good job at preventing memory to grow, there are some scenarios where it can't release the memory, and then will induce memory leaks.
+Even though the garbage collector does a good job at preventing memory to grow, if objects are simply held live by the user code GC cannot release them.
+If the amount of memory used by such objects keeps increasing, it’s called a managed memory leak.

 The following API creates a 10KB `String` instance and returns it to the client.
 The difference with the first example is that this instance is referenced by a static member, which means it will never available for collection.